Non-Bloch band theory for non-Hermitian continuum systems: Correspondence between continuum and lattice

 We start with the continuum Hatano-Nelson model in Sec. \ref{sec:homogenerous_hatano}.
 With $n_l=n_r=1$, the decay length of skin modes is determined by the imaginary gauge field $g$.
-Here we elucidate the relationship between the continuum GBZ and the lattice GBZ for this simple model.
+Here we elucidate the relationship between the generalized momentum space and the lattice GBZ for this simple model.